 September in Napa is usually cool(er) in the morning but it is still technically summer so once the sun comes up it can get warm, if not hot.
 Layers are key!
 We will have bags in the SAG vehicles so you can drop any vests, arm or knee warmers you don’t need once it warms up.

-6 am: Ride start with a police escort.
-Downtown Napa in front of the courthouse; corner of Main Street and Third Street.
+5:30 am: ROLLING RIDE START Downtown Napa in front of the courthouse; corner of Main Street and Third Street.
 There is an all day parking lot on the corner of Coombs and Third St. There is also an all day parking garage on the Fifth and Main St. (Parking Map)